 What Is the Machinability Rating of M2 Tool Steel?

-M2 tool steel has a machinability rating of 39% compared to C360 copper alloy with a machinability of 170%, SAE 1112 with a machinability of 100%, and Inconel® 625 at 17%.
-Machining M2 tool steel is relatively simple provided the correct tooling is used.
+M2 tool steel has a machinability rating of about 35-40% compared to SAE 1112 steel at 100%, C360 brass at 170%, and Inconel® 625 at around 17%.
+Machining M2 tool steel is difficult and generally requires specialized tooling such as CBN or carbide due to its high hardness.
 It is recommended that CBN (Cubic Boron Nitride) tooling be used due to its high hardness.

 What Are the Characteristics of M2 Tool Steel?